 - Accept electronic CFGs or CFSs with verifiable authenticity in lieu of requiring legalized hard copies.

-This approach would align with global regulatory trends and reduce administrative burdens for both applicants and authorities.
+This approach would align with global regulatory trends and reduce administrative burdens for both applicants and authorities. - Permit applicants to submit alternative documentation.

 Such documentation, to be submitted at the preliminary screening stage, could include proof of regulatory approval in another jurisdiction, with the CFG or CFS to be provided prior to final registration approval.
-This adjustment would enable the TFDA to begin its review without requiring full documentation upfront, thus accelerating time-to-market.
+This adjustment would enable the TFDA to begin its review without requiring full documentation upfront, thus accelerating time-to-market. - Exempt CFG/CFS submission during the license renewal process for products already approved in Taiwan.

 This exemption should be in place provided that the manufacturer’s quality management system remains valid and the medical device file confirms continued production.
 Given that manufacturing licenses are renewed every three years and updated documentation is already required, this exemption would avoid unnecessary duplication while ensuring that regulatory oversight remains intact.